saltyorg/docs/README.md

 ## Previewing docs locally

-Quick-n-dirty [some things may not preview accurately]:
+Basic previewing [some things may not preview accurately]:
 ```bash
 git clone https://github.com/saltyorg/docs
 cd docs
 docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material
 ```

-Non-QnD: Contact chazlarson in the saltbox discord.

 Docs will be accessible at http://localhost:8000

+Full previewing:

+The docs are actually built with a different release of mkdocs-material, so to preview them as they will appear when deployed you will need to be added to a private repo and do some local setup to enable the previewing.
+Contact chazlarson through the Saltbox discord is you're interested in that.

 ### Contributors